nuscien/sample/README.md

 # Sample of NuScien

 This is a sample for [NuScien 5](https://github.com/nuscien/nuscien) framework.
 It targets .NET 5.0 and licensed by MIT.
-Sample uses Microsoft SQL Server as its database but the platform supports any one based on Entity Framework Core 5.0.
+Sample uses Microsoft SQL Server as its database, but the framework supports any based on Entity Framework Core 5.0.

 ## Prepare